Can Septoplasty Relieve My Sleep Apnea?

 How can a septoplasty help?

 Your ENT doctor will use an endoscope, a thin, light instrument with a tiny camera on its end, to observe the shape of your septum and determine whether it may be contributing to your sleep apnea.
-If your doctor believes that treating your deviated septum will relieve you of your snoring and sleep apnea symptoms and you have exhausted other treatment options, then he or she may recommend you as a candidate for the septoplasty procedure.
+If you have a deviated septum and sleep apnea, if your doctor believes that treating your deviated septum will relieve you of your snoring and sleep apnea symptoms, and if you have exhausted other treatment options, then he or she may recommend you as a candidate for the septoplasty procedure.

 What happens during and after surgery?

 The ENT surgeon gives local or general anesthesia to the patient for the duration of the 60 to 90-minute procedure.
 He or she accesses the nasal septum through the nostrils and makes an incision in the soft layer of tissue that lines the septum and nasal passages.
 The surgeon will shift the deviated septum back into its proper position and remove any other obstructions, such as bone or cartilage.

 After surgery, packing materials or stitches are commonly used to control bleeding and maintain a straight septum.
 Once the effects of anesthesia have worn off, patients are able to go home.
 To ensure a quick recovery, patients should elevate their head while sleeping and avoid strenuous activity.

 Your breathing will improve following the procedure and will continue to improve as your nose heals.
 Septoplasty can be very effective in treating sleep apnea.
 To learn more about treating snoring and sleep apnea conditions and to determine if you are a candidate for the septoplasty procedure, schedule an appointment with one of our board-certified eos sleep specialists.